Equisingularity and EIDS: Families of EIDS

-The invariant $m_d(X^d)$ was introduced in \cite{G1} for the study of ICIS singularities, and for isolated singularities whose versal deformations have a smooth base in \cite{Gaff1}.
-It was recently used in \cite{G-R}, \cite{BOT} and \cite{RP} to study a smoothable {IDS}.
+One of the main invariants we will use is $m_d(X^d)$.
+This was introduced in \cite{G1} for the study of ICIS singularities, and for isolated singularities whose versal deformations have a smooth base in \cite{Gaff1}.
+It was used in \cite{G-R}, \cite{BOT} and \cite{RP} to study a smoothable {IDS}.
 In the {IDS} context, it is the number of critical points that a generic linear form has when restricted to the generic fiber in a smoothing $\mathcal X$ of $X$.

-It is also the multiplicity of the polar curve of $JM_z(\mathcal X)$ over the parameter space at the origin.
+In the {EIDS} context, instead of a smoothing, we have a stabilization--a determinantal deformation of $X$ to the generic fiber (the essential smoothing of $X$.)
+The notion of $d$-polar variety extends to this setting as we now explain.